chatox/data-mining-course/upf/upf-evaluation.md

 * Feel free to ask me questions in English, Catalan, or Spanish, independently of the language of your group.

-To ask for an appointment, send an e-mail to the course's professor. **No appointments will be given in the 72 hours before partial or final exams.**
+To ask for an appointment, send an e-mail to the course's professor. **No appointments will be given in the 72 hours before midterm or final exams.**